eic/run-cvmfs-osg-eic-shell/README.md

     - uses: cvmfs-contrib/github-action-cvmfs@v2
     - uses: eic/run-cvmfs-osg-eic-shell@v1
       with:
-        platform-release: "jug_xl:nightly"
+        platform-release: "eic_xl:nightly"
         run: |
           gcc --version
           which gcc
           eic-info
 ```
-In this case the action will automatically resolve the correct container image (in this case `jug_xl:nightly`) and spawn an instance with Singularity from `/cvmfs/singularity.opensciencegrid.org/`.
+In this case the action will automatically resolve the correct container image (in this case `eic_xl:nightly`) and spawn an instance with Singularity from `/cvmfs/singularity.opensciencegrid.org/`.

 The action mounts the checkout directory into the mentioned container and wraps the variable `run` in the script: